rayhan-ab/justice-js-common-utils/README.md

 ## High Level Features

-- Common javascript utilities for Justice Platform
+Common Javascript utilities for Justice Platform, including:
+- Input Validation

-- Fully containerized development
+And fully containerized development

+## Information About the Common Utility Functions
+Each library has it's own `README.md` on it's folder under `/src/lib`. e.g for `input-validation`, the README is in `/src/lib/input-validation/README.md`

-## Quick Start
+## Development Quick Start

-run `make build`, to build the project run `make publish`, to publish the project
+run `make build`, to build the project run `make run`, to run a test watch and start development

+## Usage Quick Start
+run `npm install justice-js-common-utils --registry=https://nexus.accelbyte.net/repository/npm-group/` to install in your project

 ## Build Requirements